-With Halloween just around the corner, it’s time to start carving pumpkins, deciding on costumes for little ones, and preparing tasty treats for callers.
+With Halloween upon us, it’s time to start carving pumpkins, deciding on costumes for little ones, and preparing tasty treats for callers.
 It’s a fun-filled time of year for all the family, but bear in mind that with trick or treaters out in force – and pranks a-plenty taking place round every corner – it pays to be extra careful.
 Here are some handy tips to help you and your family stay safe.

 1. Check, Lock, Leave